 NANBF Women's Physique Guidelines

 Competitors will compete in a two-piece suit and no shoes.
-The bottom of the suit should be v-shaped.
-No thongs are permitted.
+No thongs or thong like are permitted.
 All suits must be in good taste.
 Athletes will be warned about improper suits and are advised to contact show promoter if you are concerned your suit does not meet specifications.
-The fronts of the suits should not be too low.
 Competitors may wear jewelry.

-Women's Physique competitors are permitted to crossover to Bikini, Figure or Women’s Bodybuilding.
+Women's Physique competitors are permitted to crossover to Women’s Bodybuilding, Figure or Bikini.

 The use of performance-enhancing substances is never permitted.
 All competitors must successfully pass a polygraph screen prior to competition.

-In Women’s Physique most of these elements are important, however extreme striations and vascularity are not awarded and can go against the athlete’s score.
+In Women’s Physique extreme striations and vascularity as seen in Bodybuilding can go against the athlete’s score.

-The posing technique used in mandatory poses, along with smooth and graceful transitions between these are factors included in the judgment of presentation.
+The effectiveness of the competitors posing technique to compliment and enhance their physique in mandatory poses, along with smooth and graceful transitions.
+These are factors included in the judgment of presentation.